JazzMaster/MasterMyVMs/README.md

 -Thats what APPLE says.

 		(There is a FAKESMC kernel extension.
 You can use the keyDUmper source code if you like)
+		HINT: its an "ENGLISH sentence warning" with copywright notice embedded in an "ISA device"

 QEMU: